Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

     for soil in (soil_peat, soil_sand):
         model.add_soil(soil)

-6. After defining all the soil materials the profiles can be defined for the D-SheetPing calculation.
+6. After defining all the soil materials the profiles can be defined for the D-Sheet Piling calculation.
 A soil profile in GEOLIB is essentially a collection of soil layers.
 A soil layer can be initialised from the class :class:`~geolib.models.dsheetpiling.profiles.SoilLayer` and requires as inputs the top position of the layer and the name of the soil material.
 Note that the soil materials,